 4. Why do we collect your personal information?

 Nexus collects your personal information in order to provide you with safe and effective healthcare and associated services.
-We also collect your personal information to administer and manage our hospitals and the health services we provide.
+We collect your personal information to administer and manage our hospitals and the health services we provide, and in order to meet mandatory reporting requirements related to serious events as required by the various Australian state and territory health authorities.
 More information about the way we use and disclose your personal information is set out below.

 Providing accurate and complete information is important for the safety, quality and effectiveness of the services we provide.
 If you do not provide accurate and complete information, or you withhold information, it may affect the safety, quality and effectiveness of the services we provide.
 In certain circumstances, if you do not provide us accurate and complete information, we may not be able to provide you with health care services.
 If you have any concerns about personal information we have asked you to provide, please raise those concerns with us.